 Cost Evaluation

-I purchased an espresso machine for $600 in 2018 – the Breville Barista Express to be exact.
-It's gone up to around $700 since then, so I will use the updated price for the cost analysis.
+I purchased an espresso machine for $600 in 2018 – the Breville Barista Express.
+It's increased to around $700 since then, so I will use the updated price for the cost analysis.

 Side note - I like the Nespresso Aeroccino Milk Frother because it's very easy to use, and I still use it sometimes with my Breville Barista Express Espresso Machine.